 Cat poop is something most pet owners would rather not spend time thinking about let alone studying, but our cat’s poop can give us a window into their overall health.
 Did you know, there is a well-known chart known as the Bristol stool chart which identifies the different types of feces we pass.

-There are many words for poop, including stool, feces, poo, stool.
-I will try to stick with the word stool for this article to avoid confusion.
+There are many words for poop, including stool, feces, poo.
+I will try to stick with stool to avoid confusion.

 Firstly, I am sure most of you are aware that defecating is the fancy word for having a bowel movement (passing a stool).

-Most cats should pass at least one stool every day, but there will be some variation on this depending on your cat’s age, diet and health status, but at least one bowel movement and up to three are normal.
+Most cats should pass at least one stool every day, but there will be some variation on this depending on your cat’s age, diet and health status, but at least one bowel movement and up to three are healthy.
 Kittens typically defecate more than adult cats.

 What is a normal stool for a cat?

 The stool should be firm, but not too dry.
-It should be a normal chocolate-brown colour, and it should be easy for your cat to pass.
+It should be a chocolate-brown colour, and it should be easy for your cat to pass.
 It should be the shape of a log or sausage.

 There are several reasons your cat’s stool may not be typical, some more serious than others.
 The age and health status of your cat can help your veterinarian to narrow down a probable cause.
 For example, cancer and hyperthyroidism are seen more often in middle-aged to senior cats, whereas kittens are more likely to eat things they shouldn’t.

 All feces smell, but if it causes you to open up all windows and doors in the house while wearing a mask, that’s not normal.
 I can smell a fresh stool if I’m in the laundry where the litter tray is, but it doesn’t waft through the house.

 There are several causes of smelly stools in cats.